sappelhoff/pyprep/docs/matlab_differences.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In MATLAB PREP, RANSAC channel predictions are correlated with actual data in step 4 using a non-standard method: essentialy, it uses the standard Pearson correlation formula but without subtracting the channel means from each channel before calculating sums of squares.
+In MATLAB PREP, RANSAC channel predictions are correlated with actual data in step 4 using a non-standard method: essentially, it uses the standard Pearson correlation formula but without subtracting the channel means from each channel before calculating sums of squares.
 This is done in the last line of the ``calculateRansacWindow`` function reproduced above: